Skip to main content

 What is a “Legacy Home™”?

-A Legacy Home™ is rooted in the land, crafted for your family, and built to tell a lasting story - and one to pass down to your children and grandchildren.
+A Legacy Home™ is rooted in the land, crafted for your family, and built to tell a lasting story—one to be shared and passed down through generations.

 What makes your approach different?

 We listen first, and always.
-Our Whisperer Method™ weaves together energy, emotion, and environment to create homes that are natural, grounded, and deeply personal.
+Our Whisperers Method™ weaves together energy, emotion, and environment to create homes that feel natural, grounded, and deeply personal.

 Working with Us

-Our Legacy Home™ designs are 100% custom primary or vacation homes.
-While many are nestled on the water, in the woods, or in the mountains, we also create homes in select suburban and urban infill settings.
-Though this is our focus, we do consider smaller, jewel-box projects, such as historic restorations or exterior enhancements that require a masterful touch, on a select case-by-case basis, especially near our own office locations.
+Our Legacy Home™ designs are 100% custom—whether new construction, addition, or renovation.
+Many are nestled on water, in the woods, or in the mountains, though we also design select suburban and urban homes.
+We occasionally accept smaller, jewel-box projects, such as historic restorations or exterior enhancements, especially near our offices.

-Every design is site-specific and deeply personal, crafted with intention down to the exact location, style, and material of every element.
-The result is a truly custom home—one designed entirely for you and your family, unlike any other.
+Every design is site-specific and deeply personal, down to the exact placement, style, and materials of every element.
+The result is a home designed entirely for you and your family—unlike any other.

 Do you design additions and renovations?